 Notes for Applicants

-The Paul-Ehrlich-Institut would like to draw particular attention to the fact that from 1 January 2021, the following persons, functions, or activities must be located within the EU or the EEA:
+The Paul-Ehrlich-Institut would like to draw particular attention to the fact that the following persons, functions, and activities must be located within the EU or the EEA for medicinal products authorised in the EU from 1 January 2021:

 - Batch control and release